frankiesanjana/bake-it-better/README.md

 - Users are deliberately not presented with a signup button at this point.
 New users to a website are unlikely to sign up at this stage even if presented with a signup button, since they are still becoming familiar with the site and do not yet have a compelling reason to do so.
 - Visitors who are pushed to sign up to a website before they are sufficiently familiar with it are highly likely to simply navigate away from the site: [Nielsen Norman Group](https://www.nngroup.com/articles/login-walls/) research notes this, saying "In our many usability tests, we rarely have seen users more annoyed than when they come across a login wall" and "Demanding that users register or log in before they can use an app or see website information has high interaction cost".

-- For this reason, and given that users can choose to sign up at any time using the links in the navigation bar, the homepage continues straight to the main content:
+- For this reason, and given that users can choose to sign up at any time by using the links in the navigation bar, the homepage continues straight to the main content:

 <img src="docs/readme-images/features/homepage.png" alt="Image showing homepage">